Congress demands answers after safety regulator misses deadline on potentially lifesaving new rules for vehicle seats

 Now, 10 U.S. senators are demanding answers.

 Markey leads the effort in Congress to require NHTSA to draft a new strength standard for vehicle seats within two years.
-It passed as part of the Bipartisan Infrastructure law enacted in November of 2021.
+It passed as part of the Bipartisan Infrastructure Law enacted in November 2021.

 A year later, NHTSA told Markey in a December 2022 letter that it was on pace to meet the deadline to update the regulation dating to 1967.